Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/strings.md

 ## Many functions return Strings

-Rather than directly instantiating a String object, there are many functions in the Java API that instantiate new String object's on our behalf, e.g.
+Rather than directly instantiating a String object, there are many functions in the Java API that instantiate new String object's on our behalf, e.g.,

 - `String myMessageToYou = "worry" + " " + "not";`